 Non-resident applicants must possess a J1 visa or green card; this program does not accept H1B visas.
 Non-resident candidates should submit an ECFMG certificate and results of Step I and II and Step III along with their application.

-Applications will be accepted through ERAS for the 2019-2020 academic year.
+Applications will be accepted through ERAS.

 - Scoring: Each applicant will be scored based on these criteria:

 - Medical school transcripts

 - Interviews: Selected applicants will be invited for interviews.
 We conduct interviews in September and October.

 - Decision: The Advanced Heart Failure and Transplant Cardiology Fellowship will contact selected candidates individually; we do not participate in the National Resident Matching Program.

 About Our Facility